 - Schedule of prepaid and other assets

 - Physical to book inventory schedule and valuation

 - Loan amortization schedules

-Prior to issuing financial statements and closing out the accounting cycle, management should review the reporting package to ensure that all account balances are properly reconciled to the adjusted trial balance.
-During this process, management may uncover issues that need to be investigated further, such as unusual or significant reconciling items; missing or incorrectly calculated accruals or deferrals; and old outstanding balances that should be written off.
+Prior to issuing financial statements and closing out the accounting cycle, review the reporting package.
+Check that all account balances are properly reconciled to the adjusted trial balance.
+You may uncover issues that need to be investigated further.
+These might include unusual or significant reconciling items, missing or incorrectly calculated accruals or deferrals, or old outstanding balances that should be written off.

 - Corporate documents: articles of incorporation; corporate charter, shareholder agreements; meeting minutes, etc.

 - Insurance policies